stenslae/SecurityWriteups/Notes_And_Reports/ICS/iot_communication.md

 - **Network Layer** - IP routing and IPv6 packets
 - **Link Layer** - Traffic and device access

-To further dive into this, there's a IoT version of the OSI model stack accoring to source [9].
+To further dive into this, there's a IoT version of the OSI model stack accoring to RF Wireless World.
 It's a bit of a stretch, but still a cool model to talk about, and I'm naming it the IoTSI (Internet of Things System Interconnection) model for the purposes of these notes.

 1. **Physical Layer** - The communication between the real world and sensors.
 This uses magic sensor technology that boils down to fancy multimeters.
 2. **Processing Layer** - How data gets processed.
 Microcontrollers and what not.